modelhub-ai/modelhub/README.md

 Crowdsourced through contributions by the scientific research community, Modelhub is a repository of deep learning models pretrained for a wide variety of medical applications.
 Modelhub highlights recent trends in deep learning applications, enables transfer learning approaches and promotes reproducible science.

-This repository is the index/registry of all models, and as such the point where all developments under [Modelhub](https://github.com/modelhub-ai) come together.
+This repository is the index/registry of all models, and as such the point where all developments of the [Modelhub Project](https://github.com/modelhub-ai) come together.

 **Essential Information/Documentation:**
 - [**Quick Start**](http://modelhub.readthedocs.io/en/latest/quickstart.html)